Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 > [!tabs]
 > **Using the Control Panel (UI)**
 >>
->> Navigate to the `Public Cloud` section of the [OVHcloud Control Panel](/links/manager) and click on the `Quantum computing` category.
+>> Navigate to the `Public Cloud`{.action} section of the [OVHcloud Control Panel](/links/manager) and click on the `Quantum computing`{.action} category.
->> Click the `Create a Notebook` button and follow the prompts to specify the configuration of your Quantum Notebook.
+>> Click the `Create a Notebook`{.action} button and follow the prompts to specify the configuration of your Quantum Notebook.
 >>
 >> **1\.
 Notebook Name**
 >>
 >> Give a name to your notebook.
-This will make it easier to manage when you have multiple Quantum notebooks created.
+This will make it easier to manage when you have multiple Quantum Notebooks created.
 >>
 >> **2\.
 Notebook location**
 >>